openxc/reference-vi/docs/README.md

 ### Power Section

-The Vehicle interface uses two heavy-duty low dropout linear regulators to convert the unpredictable +12V automotive power source to the +5V and +3.3V rails needed by the MCU and related ICs.
+The VI uses two heavy-duty low dropout linear regulators to convert the unpredictable +12V automotive power source to the +5V and +3.3V rails needed by the MCU and related ICs.
 Incoming power is protected from overvoltage by D3, a [SMBJ16CA](http://www.fairchildsemi.com/ds/SM/SMBJ16CA.pdf)